gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 This part is really critical.

-Your team formula may include the core team only, or like in our case, include memebers from the larger project community (Infrastructure Engineers, UX Designers etc.)
+Your team formula may include the core team only, or like in our case, include members from the larger project community (Infrastructure Engineers, UX Designers etc.)
 As a facilitator, you want to understand very well the needs of each project in terms of specific roles and the number of people required for each role.
 Cross-check the total number of people based on the team formula with the number of people, invited to participate in the self-selection.
 Avoid putting people into "musical chairs" at all cost!

 ### 4. Evangelize

-Take the unsertainty out of the self-selection!
+Take the uncertainty out of the self-selection!
 Clarify questions, address concerns, play the "what-ifs", collection questions and make answers available to everyone.

 We learnt to use a variety of channels to spread the word about the self-selection: